oqolarte/oblong/content/project/site.md

 When adding images to a site, I make sure that:
 - it *does* tell "more than a thousand words."
 An image must add to the narrative, not distract the viewers away from it.
-If it it's not adding value content-wise, it's not going in.
+If it it's not adding value content-wise, it's likely not going in.
 - it's compressed as much as possible, to reduce its size, minimizing the time it takes to load.
 There are several tools you can use to do this.
 [Tiny JPG](https://tinyjpg.com) is an online image compression tool, in which you can upload up to 20 image files, max 5MB each.